zengbing15/implement-dapp-doc/docs/rpc-and-transaction.md

 The last thing you need to understand is `Address` on CKB network.

 On CKB network,an accont is a set of live cells with similar lock script.
 An address is packaged the lock script into a single line with verificable and human readable format.
-The prefix of "ckt" is means that the address is created on CKB testnet, see [RFC: CKB Address Format](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0021-ckb-address-format/0021-ckb-address-format.md#ckb-address-format)
+The prefix of "ckt" is means that the address is generated on CKB testnet, see [RFC: CKB Address Format](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0021-ckb-address-format/0021-ckb-address-format.md#ckb-address-format)

 Therefore, an address is represented as an account.
 The relationship between private key, public key（args）, lock script, and CKB address is represented as follows：